Hinze Dam: Recreation

 The final design of the dam was criticised in the media and by residents and politicians, some describing it as a "concrete bunker".
 The criticism arose because of a reduction in playground, boating and barbecue facilities; the banning of dogs; the extensive use of concrete; and because many of the facilities are either far from the water's edge or below the dam wall with no water views.

-Advancetown Lake has two boat ramps, one on the western and another on the eastern side.
+The Advancetown Lake has two boat ramps, one on the western and another on the eastern side.